imwaffe/filmwhitebalance/README.md

 Please do not distribute.
 It's just an alpha, unlike me :(

 The main function is in [filmwhitebal.py](./filmwhitebal.py).
-The windows executable is downloadable from [here](./dist/filmwhitebal.exe).
+The windows executable is downloadable from the release.

 ### Dependencies
 If using pip, use the following to get all the required packages.